My name is George Stanley and I formed yB to put my ideas about how to run an organization into practice.

 After eight years of operation,we negotiated an exit to that management agreement.

-And I took a break.
+And I took a break - a long one.

 And now I’m contemplating a return.
 I've chosen to continue the use of the yB name because I like it and it accurately represents the brand I believe in.
 And I still have coffee mugs.